IngridAtMicrosoft/DocsContent/singlesource/v1/media-streams.md

 # Media Streams

 Media streams can be used to stream live and recorded media.
 Media Services manages the storage and streaming resources for streaming.
-A media account may contain up to one million media stream resources.
+A media stream account may contain up to one million media stream resources.

 > [!NOTE]
 > Media streams combine the Media Services asset, streaming locator, streaming endpoint, and live event resources.
 Unlike Media Services